-The corn plant (Dracaena fragrans) is originally from tropical Africa.
-It is a slow-going evergreen usually kept as a houseplant in the United States.
-According to NASA, corn plants help purify the air.
+The corn plant (Dracaena fragrans), native to tropical Africa, is a slow-growing evergreen commonly used as a houseplant in the United States.
+According to NASA, corn plants have air-purifying qualities.

 How to Care for a Corn Plant